 Replacing lead service lines requires communication before, during and after the project.
 The homeowner can expect to hear from us often.

 Once we have completed the replacement of the lead service line, we will do a 60-minute flush (or ask you to do this) to remove any particles loosened during construction.
-Then, for the next 30 days, flush your water lines daily for two minutes.
+Then, for the next 30 days, flush your water lines daily for five minutes.
 Flushing your lines is easy - watch this video to see how.

 What if my home has lead pipes or lead soldered joints?